VMDashboard/vmdashboard/README.md

     To give the www-data user permissions to use libvirt change the "unix_sock_rw_perms" option to read "0777" in the /etc/libvirt/libvirtd.conf

+Troubleshooting:

+VNC.
+If the VNC connection is not working, make sure that noVNC/utils/launch.sh is executable as well as noVNC/utils/websockify/run.

 There are still things to code:

     Delete storage drives from guest.
 Code is there but error says cannot attach disk.
 Seems like it is trying to add rather than remove